MarishaHoza/songr/README.md

   /reverse?param=Text to reverse goes here
   ```
 * ### /albums
   View a list of all albums.
 Add new albums with an input form.
 Delete an album once created with the `Delete Album` button.
+This route has data persistence from your PostgreSQL database.
+  Note that deleting an album will also delete all songs associated with that album.
+  Link to an individual album page by clicking on an album.

+* ### /album/{album id}
-This route has data persistance from your PostgreSQL database.
+  View a detail page for the individual album.
+Add and delete songs from this page with the `Add New Song` form and `Delete Song` button.
+This route has data persistence from your PostgreSQL database.

 ----------
 # How to Run